civier/mfcsc/README.md

              See https://osf.io/d7j9n/

          From Matlab IDE:
-             mfcsc(FC_SC_LIST,FC_INPUT_DIR,SC_INPUT_DIR,OUTPUT_DIR,not_in_mask_value,is_contra,is_keep_neg_fc,is_symmetrical,is_figures,bct_dir)
+             1. Download the archive of the software from https://github.com/civier/mfcsc/releases/tag/1.1 and extracts it to a folder
+             2. Start Matlab and change to the folder with the code
+             3. Run the following command inside Matlab - mfcsc(FC_SC_LIST,FC_INPUT_DIR,SC_INPUT_DIR,OUTPUT_DIR,not_in_mask_value,is_contra,is_keep_neg_fc,is_symmetrical,is_figures,bct_dir)

          From the command-line:
+             1. Download the archive of the software from https://github.com/civier/mfcsc/releases/tag/1.1 and extracts it to a folder
-             Change to the folder with the code, and then enter the following command - matlab -batch "mfcsc(FC_SC_LIST,FC_INPUT_DIR,SC_INPUT_DIR,OUTPUT_DIR,not_in_mask_value,is_contra,is_keep_neg_fc,is_symmetrical,is_figures,bct_dor)"
+             2. Open a terminal and change to the folder with the code
+             3. Enter the following command at the terminal - matlab -batch "mfcsc(FC_SC_LIST,FC_INPUT_DIR,SC_INPUT_DIR,OUTPUT_DIR,not_in_mask_value,is_contra,is_keep_neg_fc,is_symmetrical,is_figures,bct_dor)"

          The 4 arguments in caps are mandatory.